TeachBooks/learn-programming/book/install/ide/vsc.md

 (vsc)=
 # Visual Studio Code (VSC)

 Visual Studio Code (VSC) is and _Integrated Development Environment_ (IDE): a software that helps users program more effectively, as it combines different workflows in one place.
-For our purpose VS Code is very useful because allows us to do things in one place, for example:
+For our purpose VSC is very useful because allows us to do things in one place, for example:
 - manage files and sub-directories within our working directory
 - execute Python code (and any other programming language!), including Jupyter notebooks
 - manage Python environments
 - use Git and version control
 - many other things, especially with Extensions!

-Although Jupyter Lab and Jupyter Notebook are also IDE's, they don't provide as many features as VS Code, or maintenance and improvement of tools is slower because the Jupyter development community is smaller.
-The availability of extensions in VS Code, in particular, is exceptional.
+Although Jupyter Lab and Jupyter Notebook are also IDE's, they don't provide as many features as VSC, or maintenance and improvement of tools is slower because the Jupyter development community is smaller.
+The availability of extensions in VSC, in particular, is exceptional.

-## Installation
+## VSC Installation

 The primary steps are:
 - download the installer from [code.visualstudio.com/download](https://code.visualstudio.com/download)